alsyefs/notion/README.md

 ## Requirements
 - Python 3.6 or higher
-- Notion API token with read permissions
+- Notion API token with read permissions and a Notion database ID

 ---